KhatiwadaPrajwal056/ChatFolio/README.md

 This chatbot is ideal for scenarios where you need to quickly extract information from documents and also require a structured way to collect user contact or booking details.

 **Example Scenario:**

-Imagine a business that receives many inquiries through their website about their services and also needs to schedule appointments with potential clients.
-They can use this chatbot by uploading documents containing information about their services, pricing, or FAQs.
-Users can first ask the chatbot questions about the services based on the uploaded documents.
-If a user then decides they want to book a consultation or receive a call, they can simply ask the chatbot to "book an appointment" or "call me".
-The chatbot will then guide them through a simple conversation to collect their name, phone number, email, and preferred date for the appointment, validating each piece of information provided by the user.
-This streamlines both information delivery and lead collection processes.